What is the Comex?

 The Comex (or CME Group) is a global derivatives market that allows for trading in futures contracts.
-They allow two parties (a long and short) to speculate or hedge in specific commodity markets and guarantee the transaction in the process.
+They allow two parties (long and short) to speculate or hedge in specific commodity markets and guarantee the transaction in the process.
 The majority of gold and silver is traded in paper form on the Comex within the futures market rather than in the physical market.

 Each month a Comex futures contract comes to expiration.
 Most contracts are rolled, meaning the investor simply takes the gain/loss and rolls the contract to a future month.
 Sometimes investors stand for delivery, but this is more expensive.
 With a futures contract, the investor only needs to post a small amount of the face value of the contract known as margin (e.g. 15%).
 This gives the investor leverage.
 Instead of buying 100 ounces of gold outright (~$180k) an investor only needs to post 15% (~$27k) to obtain the same exposure.

-Tracking the delivery data can provide insight on the physical demand for precious metal.
+Tracking the delivery data can provide insight into the physical demand for precious metals.
 When an investor takes delivery, it is presumed they are doing it with purpose considering the increased cost (storage and fees) along with posting 100% of the contract value.
 While there could be multiple reasons for taking delivery, a “bank run” could ultimately manifest as a run on the metal at the Comex.

 Warehouse stock: Eligible vs Registered

 Below are charts that show the historical trend of total warehouse stock of gold and silver broken into Registered and Eligible.
 As can be seen, similar to delivery data, 2020 proved a pivotal year.
 As deliveries surged, the Comex warehouse stock surged.
-2021 has been slightly different, although delivery volume has fallen off some, the warehouse stock has taken a 180 degree turn and has been declining in 2021.
+2021 has been slightly different, although delivery volume has fallen off some, the warehouse stock has taken a 180-degree turn and has been declining in 2021.